flutter/flutter/dev/benchmarks/test_apps/stocks/README.md

 From this clipart:
 https://openclipart.org/detail/30403/tango-go-up
-Which is the public domain.
+Which is in the public domain.